kempniu/evmapy/README.rst

 - *actions*: actions to take in response to events; each action must have all of the following properties defined:

   - *trigger*: value(s) of the *name* property(-ies) of the event(s) which trigger(s) this action (*:min* or *:max* suffix is required for axes),
+  - *sequence*: if set to *true*, *trigger* will be treated as a sequence of events; otherwise, *trigger* will be treated as a combination of events,
-  - *hold*: if set to *true*, this action will only be triggered once all events listed in *trigger* will have been active for 1 second; otherwise, it will be triggered immediately,
+  - *hold*: if set to *true* (which is only allowed when *sequence* is *false*), this action will only be triggered once all events listed in *trigger* will have been active for 1 second; otherwise, it will be triggered immediately,
   - *type*:

     - *key*: event(s) will be translated to a key press,